snakemake/snakemake/docs/snakefiles/rules.rst

         disk_mb="global"

 Here, we set both ``gpus`` and ``foo`` as local resources, and we changed ``disk_mb`` from its default to be a ``global`` resource.
-These options could be overriden at the command line using:
+These options could be overridden at the command line using:

 .. code-block:: console